phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Transaction_Manager.rst

 Class **Phalcon\\Mvc\\Model\\Transaction\\Manager**
 ===================================================

-Phalcon\\Mvc\\Model\\Transaction\\Manager   A transaction acts on a single database connection.
+A transaction acts on a single database connection.
 If you have multiple class-specific databases, the transaction will not protect interaction among them

 .. code-block:: php

     <?php

     try {

       use Phalcon\Mvc\Model\Transaction\Manager as TransactionManager;